patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/accessibility/tree-view/tree-view.md

 For the PatternFly React library:

 - Enure the root TreeView component's `isNested` prop is false, and that any nested TreeView components' `isNested` prop are true.
+- Pass the `isMultiselectable` property if more than 1 tree node can be selected at a time.

 For the HTML/CSS library:

 - Ensure only the root `ul.pf-v6-c-tree-view__list` element has the attribute `role="tree"`, and that any nested `ul.pf-v6-c-tree-view__list` elements instead have `role="group"`.
+- Pass the `aria-multiselectable="true"` attribute to the tree view list if more than 1 tree node can be selected at a time.

 ## Testing